TrevorMassey/xhr_cloner/README.md

 If you only want to use this with specific websites, I suppose you could package it up after modifying the manifest.json.
 Though I have not done this myself since for me the primary purpose of this is debugging and investigating how websites work.

+## Limitations

+It works by inserting a monkey patch before the page loads.
+This monkey patch overrides prototype methods for the built-in XMLHttpRequest objects.
+Any website which uses these default tools to make HTTP Requests should be clone-able with this extension.
+It does not work on certain websites (such as facebook) which seem to use a different method of making HTTP Requests.

+Let me know if you have ideas for how to make it work for more websites.

 ## Acknowledgments

 Similar scripts to this can be found throughout stackoverflow and medium.
 This project is the result of cobbling together several of them.
 While I do not recall the exact sources of this advice, I want to acknowledge that others were helpful in it's creation.